jez/jez.github.io/src/no-dms/index.md

 - GitHub Issues and GitHub Discussions where available
 - Public work channels (if you and I are co-workers)

+The **exception**: if you have questions for me relating to my employer, or are curious to know whether I'm open to new roles elsewhere, please **do** email or DM me, as I do not prefer answering these questions in public.

 Whatever you do, **do not** let the first message be merely "Hello" or "👋" because that will ding me immediately, and then I'll impatiently await the actual question while watching a "user is typing" indicator.